 The agency distinguishes operating revenues and expenses from nonoperating items in the preparation of its financial statements.
-Operating revenues and expenses generally result from the collection of tolls, fees, and fines on the corridors.
-The agency's operating expenses include depreciation, materials, services, and other expenses related to the operation of the corridors.
+Operating revenues and expenses generally result from the collection of tolls, fees, and fines on the corridor.
+The agency's operating expenses include contribution expense, depreciation, materials, services, and other expenses related to the operation of the corridor.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.